The Prepared Environment: Setting Up Your Home for Learning

 Connection to nature: Natural materials and elements from the natural world

-Room-by-Room Montessori Setup
+Room-by-Room Setup

 Let's explore how to apply these principles throughout your home: